DlieBG/gum/README.md

 ```
 gum, pronounced `goohm`, is a simple version control with a cli client and a remote server. \
 First of all, we do not think in terms of files, but in terms of file versions, located in a repository.
 A file version is, as the name suggest a specific version of a file on your file system identified by its file name. \
 Further you still have to know that we structure our file version in specific tags.
 A tag is collection of file versions.
 The collection can only contain one file version per file name.
-But, just like files, tags cana be modified.
+But, just like files, tags can be modified.
 Because of that we do not persist a immutable tag.
 Instead we save tag versions in our database. \
 You think that was all?
 You are wrong.
 Just one more thing, I promise!
 Let me introduce you to locks.
 These are basically locking files or tags, so only the person who locks them, can publish a new version.
 If you do not own the lock, you are out of luck, buddy. \
 Everything alright mate?